mdn/translated-content/files/ru/web/api/html_drag_and_drop_api/drag_operations/index.md

 }
 ```

 The {{domxref("DataTransfer.getData","getData()")}} method takes one argument, the type of data to retrieve.
 It will return the string value that was set when {{domxref("DataTransfer.setData","setData()")}} was called at the beginning of the drag operation.
 An empty string will be returned if data of that type does not exist.
-(Naturally, though, you would likely know that the right type of data was available, as it was previously checked during a `{{event("dragover")}}` event.)
+(Naturally, though, you would likely know that the right type of data was available, as it was previously checked during a `[`dragover`](/ru/docs/Web/Events/dragover)` event.)

 In the example here, once the data has been retrieved, we insert the string as the textual content of the target.
 This has the effect of inserting the dragged text where it was dropped, assuming that the drop target is an area of text such as a `p` or `div` element.